yakimka/picodi/new_docs/topics/integrations.rst

 ================
 *   **Class:** :class:`~picodi.integrations.starlette.RequestScope`
 *   **Inherits from:** :class:`~picodi.ContextVarScope`
 *   **Behavior:** Creates and caches dependency instances within the context of a single HTTP request.
     Each request gets its own set of instances for dependencies using this scope.
-*   **Cleanup:** Requires manual shutdown, typically handled by the ``RequestScopeMiddleware``.
+*   **Cleanup:** Requires manual shutdown, typically handled by the :class:`~picodi.integrations.starlette.RequestScopeMiddleware`.

 ``RequestScopeMiddleware``
 ==========================
 *   **Class:** :class:`~picodi.integrations.starlette.RequestScopeMiddleware`
 *   **Purpose:** An ASGI middleware that automatically handles the lifecycle of ``RequestScope`` dependencies.

     *   It can optionally initialize specified dependencies at the start of a request using ``registry.init()``.
     *   It automatically calls ``registry.shutdown(scope_class=RequestScope)`` at the end of the request to clean up any request-scoped yield dependencies.

 **Usage:**